ywang485/ywang485.github.io/games.markdown

     <a class="game-title">Scientific Research is Gambling with You Life</a>
     <div class="game-gif"><img src="https://ywang485.github.io/assets/images/srigwyl.webp" style="width: 100%; height: 100%; object-fit: cover; border-radius: 4px;"></div>
     <div class="game-description">
-      A monopoly style game but instead of investing in real-estate with money you invest your life in establishing theories. <a href="https://junjunlowpoly.itch.io/scientific-research-is-gambling-with-you-rlife"> [itch] </a>
+      A monopoly style game but instead of investing in real-estate with money you invest (your or someone else's) life in establishing theories. <a href="https://junjunlowpoly.itch.io/scientific-research-is-gambling-with-you-rlife"> [itch] </a>
     </div>
   </div>